VTEX Design System

 Process

-We know what you did last Design System
+I know what you did last Design System

 Building on top of those insights we agreed on some important working principles: